 The Better Digital Photography Tips website is a free resource for you to dive into anytime you want.
 Unlike your own human photography mentor, who is not always available, this photography tips website is open 24 hours every day, 7 days each week, and 365 days a year.

-Shockingingly, it's not a staff of professional writers, internet marketers, or website designers.
-It's mostly just me, the camera geek, and I am a real person.
+Shockingingly, it's not a staff of professional writers, internet gurus, or website designers.
+It's mostly just me, Bruce Lovelace, the camera geek.
 I plastered my photo all over the website, so you could see I am a real photographer, not a professional web guy.

 I do have a confession, though.
-I started the website with this crazy idea that I could make a ton of money by blogging about photography.
+I started the website with this crazy idea that I could make money by blogging about photography.
 Oh boy!
-Ever have one of those sinking moments when you found out you were in way over your head?
+Ever have one of those clarifying moments when you found out you were in way over your head?
 Well, let's just say it's been an interesting journey, but more on that later.
-First, why should you listen to what I have to say about photography and camera gear?
+First, why should you listen to my thoughts about photography and camera gear?

 My mission for the website is to inspire people with the magic of digital photography.
 Yeah, you read that right my friend.
 I said the magic of digital photography.
 You see, it's like this.
 My photography started in a darkroom with a yellow safelight, negatives, chemicals, and an enlarger.
 It was a serious undertaking.

 During the first month of the blog, it had 21 visitors.
-The articles were poorly written and the website design was not attractive, but I was having fun and learning.
+The articles were not top notch at first.
+The website design was not award winning, but I was having fun and learning.

 It’s a familiar story and it usually goes like this.
 You read about a business opportunity, it looks good, and you imagine yourself making boatloads of cash.
 So you give it the old college try and you find out the hard way that's it's not working.